Cancelling the vacuum energy and Weyl anomaly in the standard model with dimension-zero scalar fields: The Weyl anomaly

-It is less well known that dimension-zero scalars governed by $S_{4}$ {\it also} contribute negatively to both the $a$ and $c$ coefficients and thus provide an alternative route to cancelling the Weyl anomaly, as we shall see below.
+It is less well known that dimension-zero scalars governed by $S_{4}$ {\it also} contribute negatively to both the $a$ and $c$ coefficients and thus provide an alternative route to cancelling the Weyl anomaly.
 Including these contributions, (\ref{a}, \ref{c}) become \cite{Fradkin:1983tg, Gilkey, Riegert:1984kt, Gusynin:1989ky}

-where $n_{0}$, $n_{1/2}$, $n_{1}$, $n_{2}$ and $n_{0}'$ are defined as in Eq.~(\ref{E_k}).
+where $n_{0}$, $n_{1/2}$, $n_{1}$ and $n_{0}'$ are defined as in Eq.~(\ref{E_k}).